KannyeEast/youtube-recommendations-filter/README.md

 > [!CAUTION]
 > This script depends on YouTube’s internal DOM structure.
 If YouTube changes its layout or class names, filtering may stop working until updated.
-Contributions are welcome.

 <br>